OKTB929/Academy-Tickets/README.md

 # Academy Ticets
-If you want to use my commands/codes dm me from dicord: OKTBv2#2646. if an error occurs dm me again because Im dumb.
+If you want to use the commands/code dm me from dicord: OKTBv2#2646. if an error occurs dm me again because Im dumb.
 That was it.
 What did you think?